Information correct as at 18 January 2021

-Service personnel and their families should adhere to the current and local Government guidance on self-isolating when returning to the UK from a non-exempt country.
+Service personnel and their families should adhere to the current and local Government guidance on self-isolating when returning to the UK.

-Information on current self-isolation requirements in England are available here.
+Information on current self-isolation, pre-travel testing and in-isolation testing in England is available here.

 Exemption – Some families may be able to apply for a Personnel Resilience Exemption if they feel they have a case for an exemption from these regulations, due to their need to return and collect their child from a UK boarding school.